 You can’t think about how to photograph, you have to focus on the people, the moment and creating the images they need.

 Getting the shot when there’s no time

-Just before things started to become serious here in the UK, I was away for a few days with my biz besties.
+Just before the pandemic hit, I was away for a few days with my biz besties.
 We’d planned it a long time in advance and, aside from catching up with some of my favourite women, we had a lot of work planned.
 Including photography to update their social media accounts and websites.
 Two of them are working on a project together, but live in different countries, so it was really important to get photos of them together.

 It was the afternoon of our second day and all was going fine, until Michelle received word that Germany was closing its borders the next morning at 8am.
 She’d travelled by car from Germany via Eurotunnel, so had to change her ticket and get moving really quickly.

 I had 30 minutes to get all the photos they needed.

 Not only was it a time crunch, but being worried about my friend potentially not being able to get home was stressful.

 But you can’t think about these things.
 And you certainly can’t faff about with equipment when you have no time.

 Also, like so many people, Michelle hates having her photo taken.
 So I had to stay calm, on top of things and be charming to distract a very worried person from the fact that she was being photographed.

 Although, maybe her bigger worry about making it home helped her not to think about the camera!